NDTV (Indian TV channel): Prevention of Corruption Act case

-The CBI had filed a criminal conspiracy case against NDTV managing director Roy in 1998 for alleging fraud in Doordarshan upgrade.
-In July 2013, Roy and NDTV were cleared by the courts and found not-guilty of all charges involving cases filed against Roy by the CBI under Section 120-B of the Indian Penal Code (IPC) for criminal conspiracy and under the Prevention of Corruption Act, 1988.
+The CBI had filed a criminal conspiracy case against NDTV managing director Prannoy Roy in 1998 for alleging fraud in Doordarshan upgrade.
+In July 2013, Roy and NDTV were cleared by the courts and found not to be guilty of all charges involving cases filed against Roy by the CBI under Section 120-B of the Indian Penal Code (IPC) for criminal conspiracy and under the Prevention of Corruption Act, 1988.

 NDTV, through its foreign subsidiaries, is alleged to have violated Indian tax and corporate laws.
 NDTV has denied these allegations.

 Radia tapes controversy

-Radia tapes relate to telephonic conversations tapped by Income tax department, which include conversation of NDTV Journalist Barkha Dutt.
+Radia tapes relate to telephonic conversations tapped by the Income Tax Department, which include the conversation of ex-NDTV journalist Barkha Dutt.

-The transcripts of the tapes, referred to the lobbying activity against the reappointment of Dayanidhi Maran to the post of Union IT and Communications minister in the UPA tenure in Indian government.
+The transcripts of the tapes are referred to the lobbying activity against the reappointment of Dayanidhi Maran to the post of the union information technology and communications minister during the UPA's tenure at the Centre.